piouson/kubernetes-bootcamp/README.md

 2. Create a webserver Pod in the namespace
 3. Review created resources to confirm namespace assigned to the Pod
 4. Delete resources created
+5. Review the `NAMESPACED` column of the Kubernetes API resources

 <details>
 <summary>lab5.6 solution</summary>